simonasdev/barbora-delivery-spot-alert/README.md

 2. Put barbora.lt cookie to COOKIE variable in .env.

-3. Put FCM server key and token to FCM_SERVER_KEY and FCM_TOKEN variables in .env (Optional)
+3. (Optional) Put FCM server key and device token to FCM_SERVER_KEY and FCM_TOKEN variables in .env.

 4.
 ```bash